 How creating art provides respite from life’s daily chaos.

 One of my favorite memories of childbirth in Japan was a postpartum aromatherapy massage.
 I had a c-section and in Japan, the hospital clinic insisted that I recuperate for a week.
 (This could be the subject of another post!)
-On the morning of my hospital discharge, I had my very first (and to date, best) massage.
+Post-Partum Massage On the morning of my hospital discharge, I had my very first (and to date, best) massage.
 The lavender essential oil used by the massage therapist helped me relax.
-Despite not having had a restful night, I felt completely rejuvenated and… Read more »
+Despite not having had a restful night, I felt completely… Read more »

 Last summer, I passed a phone screening for an out of state job interview.
 One of the questions I was asked was “What will be the most difficult thing for you if you are accepted for this position?”
 I was honest and replied, “The location as I will need to relocate with my family, but I’m willing to do that.”
 Little did I know that several months later, I would be called upon to do so…!
 Fast forward to September….
 Read more »

 Last year, I decided to finally follow my heart and change careers.
-Career change was not new to me.
+Navigating a career change was not new to me.
 In 2002, faced with the choice of accepting a generous severance package from The Bureau of National Affairs (BNA), Inc. or working in a different department at the same pay grade, I opted to temporarily bow out of the Washington, DC rat race to focus on family and finish up my graduate degree.
-Dual Career Path During my time away from… Read more »
+Dual Career Path During my time… Read more »

 Lessons learned after relocating from a (sub)urban area (Washington, DC metro area) to small (college) town life in central Pennsylvania.